ASC95/MAGIC/README.md

     can be retrieved as a DataFrame via `df = <hdf_file>.get(f'/building1/elec/{meter}')`.
 Each appliance has a meter labled as `meter2` - `meter21`, with `meter1` being the label for the whole house meter
 ### SMART-DS
-- The SMART-DS data is composed of three different circuits: rhs0_1247--rdt1527, rhs2_1247--rdt1262, and rhs2_1247--rdt1264
+- The SMART-DS data is composed of three different feeders: rhs0_1247--rdt1527, rhs2_1247--rdt1262, and rhs2_1247--rdt1264
+  - rhs0_1247--rdt1527
-  - rhs0_1247--rdt1527 has 1075 physical residential loads and 39 physical commercial loads
+    - It has 1075 customer residential loads and 39 customer commercial loads
-    - It has 2150 OpenDSS residential loads and 62 OpenDSS commercial loads
+      - These are split into 2150 OpenDSS residential loads and 62 OpenDSS commercial loads
+        - It uses 189 unique residential per-unit load shapes and 29 unique commercial per-unit load shapes across the OpenDSS loads
+    - It has 112 OpenDSS fuse objects
+    - It has 605 OpenDSS transformer objects
+    - Low-PV, low-BESS configuration
+      - It has 164 residential PV installations
+      - It has 3 commercial PV installations
+      - It has 54 residential BESS installations
+      - It has 1 commercial BESS installations
+      - Total PV power capacity is 455 kVA
+      - Total BESS power capacity is 484 kVA
+      - Total BESS energy capacity is 880 kWh
+    - Medium-PV, high-BESS configuration
+      - It has 384 residential PV installations
+      - It has 5 commercial PV installations
+      - It has 438 residential BESS installations
+      - It has 6 commercial BESS installations
+      - Total PV power capacity is 1092 kVA
+      - Total BESS power capacity is 3907 kVA
+      - Total BESS energy capacity is 7104 kWh
+  - rhs2_1247--rdt1262
-  - rhs2_1247--rdt1262 has 339 physical residential loads and 18 physical commercial loads
+    - It has 339 customer residential loads and 18 customer commercial loads
-    - It has 678 OpenDSS residential loads and 30 OpenDSS commercial loads
+      - These are split into 678 OpenDSS residential loads and 30 OpenDSS commercial loads
+        - It uses 118 unique residential per-unit load shapes and 14 unique commercial per-unit load shapes across the OpenDSS loads
+    - It has 42 OpenDSS fuse objects
+    - It has 208 OpenDSS transformer objects
+    - Low-PV, low-BESS configuration
+      - It has 53 residential PV installations
+      - It has 0 commercial PV installations
+      - It has 17 residential BESS installations
+      - It has 0 commercial BESS installations
+      - Total PV power capacity is 144 kVA
+      - Total BESS power capacity is 149 kVA
+      - Total BESS energy capacity is 272 kWh
+    - Medium-PV, high-BESS configuration
+      - It has 122 residential PV installations
+      - It has 2 commercial PV installations
+      - It has 139 residential BESS installations
+      - It has 2 commercial BESS installations
+      - Total PV power capacity is 356 kVA
+      - Total BESS power capacity is 1240 kVA
+      - Total BESS energy capacity is 2256 kWh
+  - rhs2_1247--rdt1264
-  - rhs2_1247--rdt1264 has 571 physical residential loads and 83 physical commercial loads
+    - It has 571 customer residential loads and 83 customer commercial loads
-    - It has 1142 OpenDSS residential loads and 125 OpenDSS commercial loads
+      - These are split into 1142 OpenDSS residential loads and 125 OpenDSS commercial loads
+        - It uses 156 unique residential per-unit load shapes and 44 unique commercial per-unit load shapes across the OpenDSS loads
+    - It has 77 OpenDSS fuse objects
+    - It has 408 OpenDSS transformer objects
+    - Low-PV, low-BESS configuration
+      - It has 93 residential PV installations
+      - It has 5 commercial PV installations
+      - It has 32 residential BESS installations
+      - It has 0 commercial BESS installations
+      - Total PV power capacity is 267 kVA
+      - Total BESS power capacity is 281 kVA
+      - Total BESS energy capacity is 512 kWh
+    - Medium-PV, high-BESS configuration
+      - It has 218 residential PV installations
+      - It has 10 commercial PV installations
+      - It has 250 residential BESS installations
+      - It has 10 commercial BESS installations
+      - Total PV power capacity is 621 kVA
+      - Total BESS power capacity is 2288 kVA
+      - Total BESS energy capacity is 4160 kWh
-- Each circuit is divided into three scenarios: the base case, the base case plus low PV (solar) and low BESS (battery), and the base case plus medium
+- Each feeder has three scenarios: the base case, the base case plus low PV (solar) and low BESS (battery), and the base case plus medium PV and high
-  PV and high BESS
+  BESS
   - Each scenario has the following important files: Lines.dss, LoadShapes.dss, Loads.dss, Master.dss, Regulators.dss, and Transformers.dss
     - We are primarily interested in the Loads.dss file of each scenario.
 It contains a number of residential and commercial loads represented by
       OpenDSS load objects.
 Most of the OpenDSS loads in a given Loads.dss file have a "_1" or an "_2" suffix.
 These two suffixes represent a single customer load that is connected to a center-tap transformer.
 The customer load is divided equally between the active and neutral lines which results in two equal OpenDSS loads which are half of the total customer load.
-      - E.g. the rhs0_1247-rdt1527 circuit has two loads named "load_p1rlv1359_1" and "load_p1rlv1359_2".
+      - E.g. the rhs0_1247-rdt1527 feeder has two loads named "load_p1rlv1359_1" and "load_p1rlv1359_2".
 Both of these OpenDSS loads reference an
         OpenDSS loadshape object called "res_kw_278_pu".
 That OpenDSS loadshape object references a CSV called "res_kw_278_pu.csv".
 The total load for the customer at building 278 at 2018-01-01 00:15:00 is calculated as follows:
         - Multiply the "kW" property of "load_p1rlv1359_1" by the first line of "res_kw_278_pu.csv": `3.9060227283575606 * 0.07488170653500545 =